 1521 saw the Turks conquer the fortress and Belgrade which they ruled for the next 300 years with a few losses to both the Serbs and Austrians.
 In 1867 the Ottoman Empire withdraw from Serbia.
 Over the next 50 years Belgrade underwent a massive transformation from a mainly Muslim inhabited city to a predominately Christian city that was constantly reinventing itself into a modern multicultural European center.

-This man Tesla, he was born in Belgrade on 10th of July 1856 during a lighting storm to an inventor mother and a priest father.
-He spent his childhood in Serbia where his fascination with electricity was born.
+This man Tesla, he was born a Serb (in present-day Croatia, the village of Smiljan) on 10th of July 1856 during a lighting storm to an inventor mother and an eastern orthodox priest father.
+He spent his childhood in the Austrian Empire where his fascination with electricity was born.
 He attributed this to his Physics teacher who introduced him to the science.

 His first job was in Budapest as an electrical engineer for a telephone company where he turned the company around and helped it to prosper.
 He then moved to Paris and this is where he met Edison.